grafana/grafana/docs/sources/breaking-changes/breaking-changes-v10-0.md

 ### Angular is deprecated and turned off by default for new Grafana Cloud stacks

-#### You are affected if
+#### You are affected if...

 You create a new Grafana Cloud stack and intend to use any panel or data source plugins written using the Angular.js JavaScript framework.
-See the list of Angular plugins [here]({{< relref "../developers/angular_deprecation/angular-plugins/" >}}).
+See the [list of Angular plugins]({{< relref "../../developers/angular_deprecation/angular-plugins/" >}}).

 #### Background